uvarc/rc-website/content/userinfo/howtos/rivanna/clear-ood-session-files.md

 author = "RC Staff"

 +++
-To clear OOD Session files, Rivanna will need to be accessed via a terminal.
+To clear OOD Session files, the HPC system will need to be accessed via a terminal.
 See [documentation](/userinfo/hpc/login/) for information on how to access via SSH.

 You can find the session files and logs for all Open on Demand apps at: